Bassey Ikpi: Return to Nigeria

 She returned to Nigeria first when she was 12, and later when she was 18.
 In 2012, at age 36, she returned to Lagos, Nigeria to work in spoken word, writing, and television.

 While in Lagos, she organised what she called the "Basseyworld Presents Naija Poetry Slam", a National Poetry Slam competition, the first in the country, in September, 2012.
-The show was described as "an avenue to give a taste of Bassey’s innovative approach to the art of spoken word in an evening of poetry and thought-provoking discussion."
+The show was described as "an avenue to give a taste of Bassey's innovative approach to the art of spoken word in an evening of poetry and thought-provoking discussion."

 In 2014, months after hundreds of school children were kidnapped from Chibok in Nigeria, Ikpi organised 'Do The Write Thing', an event to show support through the spoken word for the Bring Back Our Girls campaign.
 She also recorded a song with popular Nigerian artiste 2Face Idibia in support of the movement called 'Break The Silence'.

 The Siwe Project and No Shame Day

-Ikpi founded The Siwe Project, named after Siwe Monsanto, the fifteen-year-old daughter of her friend, who committed suicide in 2011 after bouts of depression as a way to encourage people with mental illnesses to "be inspired to seek help and to manage their illnesses and to not be afraid or ashamed to talk about it."
+Ikpi founded The Siwe Project, named after Siwe Monsanto, the fifteen-year-old daughter of her friend, who died by suicide in 2011 after bouts of depression as a way to encourage people with mental illnesses to "be inspired to seek help and to manage their illnesses and to not be afraid or ashamed to talk about it."
 The Siwe Project is registered as "a global non-profit dedicated to promoting mental health awareness throughout the international black community."

 The project was launched in December 2011.

 On July 2, 2013, the first "No Shame Day" was held on social media, where people struggling with depression or mental illnesses are encouraged to post their stories without shame to the world.
 "An opportunity for people around the world to rally around mental health care... [with] candid discussions about mental illness stigma, diagnoses, and treatment options.
 The purpose of No Shame Day is to encourage more people to seek treatment without shame.